nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 * Need a pipeline to deploy reporting infrastructure (This pipeline would increase development time)
 * Additional Texas permissions required to trigger reports (Texas may not give us such permission)
 * A lengthy process to create a report.
 A developer is required to create each report and must be tested.
-* Requires multiple AWS Services that must be be put into infrastructure as code.
+* Requires multiple AWS Services that must be put into infrastructure as code.
 Which must be maintained.
 * Reporting solution must be paid for by our team.
 Money taken out of our budget

 ## Decision